-Maggie Keenan-Bolger was born and raised in inner-city Detroit.
-She gained a unique perspective on racial and economic discrimination early in life, as one of a few white students attending predominantly black schools and living in predominantly black neighborhoods.
-At age 14, Maggie came out as the only openly LGBTQ-identified individual in her 800-person high school.
-The religious upbringing of the majority of her classmates lead to conflict and rejection on both an individual and school-wide level, as she was forced to attend anti-homosexuality lectures which resulted in personal opposition to her identity and beliefs.
-Maggie was just 17 when her mom passed away from breast cancer.
-She not only lost a crucial member of her family, but an ally.
+Maggie Keenan-Bolger was born and raised in inner-city Detroit, where at age 14 she came out as the only openly queer-identified individual in her high school.
+This lead to conflict and rejection on both an individual and school-wide level.
+She was forced to attend anti-homosexuality lectures, and when Maggie’s mom passed away from breast cancer her junior year, she lost both a parent and an ally.

-Maggie attended Oberlin College for her undergraduate work and found a passion in combining her majors of theatre and gender and women’s studies.
-Later, with the support of the Point Foundation as the Dr. Joan.
-Shelley W. Fernandez Named Scholar, Maggie acquired her Master’s Degree, using theatre to facilitate, activate and educate in the Applied Theatre Program at the City University of New York.
-A two-time Point scholar, Maggie then went on to receive her Masters of Fine Arts in interdisciplinary arts at Goddard College as the New York Point Honors Scholar.
+Maggie then attended Oberlin College where she majored in Theatre and Gender and Women’s Studies.
+Later, as the Dr. Joan.
+Shelley W. Fernandez Named Point Scholar, Maggie acquired her Master’s Degree, using theatre as social change in the Applied Theatre Program at the City University of New York.
+Maggie then went on to receive her MFA in Interdisciplinary Arts at Goddard College as the New York Point Honors Scholar.

 In 2013, Maggie founded her own theatre and media company, Honest Accomplice Theatre (HAT), dedicated to the creation of new works that challenge the status quo by allowing communities historically excluded from theatre and media to construct their own representations of themselves for the stage or screen. (www.honestaccomplice.org) HAT has produced and toured a number of theatrical events as well as a free educational YouTube web series called the Trans Literacy Project.